mkraft/PicasaWebAlbums/README.md

 Rails/Application Integration
 -----------------------------

-Add one of the below lines to the Gemfile:
+Add the below to the Gemfile:

-- `gem 'picasawebalbums, :require => 'PicasaWebAlbums'`
+- `gem 'picasawebalbums, require: 'PicasaWebAlbums'`
-- `gem 'picasawebalbums', :require => 'PicasaWebAlbums', :git => 'git@github.com:mkraft/PicasaWebAlbums.git'`

 Then run `bundle install`